-Note K - Commitments and Contingencies - Continued
+Note L - Commitments and Contingencies

-Operating Contingencies - Continued: Although the Association only financially sponsors the youth programs or may provide grants for children to attend, the Association purchases insurance coverage with respect to the Association's sponsorship of such activities.
+Operating Contingencies: The Association sponsors various youth programs and summer camps that have inherit risk associated with such activities.
+Although the Association only financially sponsors the youth programs or may provide grants for children to attend, the Association purchases insurance coverage with respect to the Association's sponsorship of such activities.
 Additionally, each camp is required to irrevocably promise and agree to release, discharge, indemnify and hold harmless the Association, its agents, officers, directors, and employees, from any and all claims, causes of action, or demands, of any nature or cause, including costs and attorney's fees incurred by the Association in connection with same, arising out of any acts or omissions arising out of or relating to this contract or the subject matter hereof.
 Each camp is also required to provide the Association with proof of insurance.
 Management is currently unaware of any pending or threatened litigation, claims, or assessment and accordingly, the accompanying financial statements reflect no accrued loss contingency.
 No assurance can be provided given the nature of this uncertainty or regarding any future litigation, claims, or assessments.

 Disputes and Disagreements: The Association is, from time to time, involved in various legal actions, claims or disputes arising from the normal course of business that, in the opinion of management, will not have a significant impact upon the Association's financial condition or activities.
 As part of the Association's risk management and to ensure the adequacy of coverage, the Association annually reviews its insurance coverage.
-Management is unaware of any significant pending or threatened litigation, claims or assessments as of December 31, 2014 and 2013.
+Management is unaware of any significant pending or threatened litigation, claims or assessments as of December 31, 2016 and 2015.
 Accordingly, the Association has not accrued any loss contingency with respect to any such matters.
-However, no assurances can be provided regarding the nature of this uncertainty.
+No assurance can be provided given the nature of this uncertainty or regarding any such legal actions, claims or disputes.

-Note L - Income Tax Considerations
+Note M - Income Tax Considerations

 The Association obtained a favorable tax determination letter from the Internal Revenue Service (IRS) in June 1983 setting forth the Association's tax exemption under Internal Revenue Code (IRC) Section 501(c)(3) as a publicly supported charitable organization under IRC Section 509(a)(2).
 Accordingly, the Association is exempt from the payment of income taxes on its exempt function activities.
-Any unrelated business type activities would be subject to taxation; however, the Association reported no unrelated business activities during the years ended December 31, 2014 and 2013.
+Any unrelated business type activities would be subject to taxation; however, the Association reported no unrelated business activities during the years ended December 31, 2016 and 2015.
 Although the Association has not received any notice of intent to examine its tax returns, the Association's tax returns remain subject to examination by tax authorities pursuant to various statutes of limitations.
-Management believes that the Association's tax returns through the year ended December 31, 2010 are no longer subject to examination.
 Management is also unaware of any significant uncertain tax positions that are more likely than not to be sustained should the Association's tax returns be subject to examination.
-As such, the Association did not incur or accrue any penalties and interest associated with uncertain tax positions during the years ended December 31, 2014 and 2013.
+As such, the Association did not incur or accrue any penalties and interest associated with uncertain tax positions during the years ended December 31, 2016 and 2015.

-Note M - Subsequent Events Evaluation
+Note N - Subsequent Events Evaluation

-Management has evaluated subsequent events for the period January 1, 2015 through May 27, 2015, the date on which these financial statements were available to be issued and during this period, there were no subsequent events that required recognition or disclosure in the financial statements.
+Management has evaluated subsequent events for the period January 1, 2017 through July 17, 2017, the date on which these financial statements were available to be issued and during this period, there were no subsequent events that required recognition or disclosure in the accompanying financial statements.